GoogleCloudPlatform/professional-services-data-validator/README.md

 Before using this tool, you will need to create connections to the source and target tables.
 Once the connections are created, you can run validations on those tables.
 Validation results can be printed to stdout (default) or outputted to BigQuery (recommended).
-DVT also allows you to save or edit validation configurations in a YAML file.
+DVT also allows you to save and edit validation configurations in a YAML or JSON file.
 This is useful for running common validations or updating the configuration.

 ### Managing Connections